Non-reductive geometric invariant theory and hyperbolicity: Reducing hyperbolicity to intersection theory

-To prove Theorem \ref{maintwo} we use the algebraic Morse inequalities of Demailly and Trapani to reduce the existence of global sections to the positivity of certain tautological integrals over $\calx_{n,\GL}^{\GIT}$.
-Let $L\to X$ be a holomorphic line bundle over a compact K\"ahler manifold of dimension $n$ and $E \to X$ a holomorphic vector bundle of rank $r$. \begin{theorem}[(Algebraic Morse inequalities, Demailly \cite{dem00}, Trapani \cite{trap})] Suppose that $L=F\otimes G^{-1}$ is the difference of the nef line bundles $F,G$.
+To prove Theorem \ref{maintwo} we will use the algebraic Morse inequalities of Demailly and Trapani to reduce the existence of global sections to the positivity of certain tautological integrals over $\calx_{n}^{\GIT}$.
+Let $L\to P$ be a holomorphic line bundle over a compact K\"ahler manifold $P$ of dimension $p$ and let $E \to P$ be a holomorphic vector bundle of rank $r$. \begin{theorem}[Algebraic Morse inequalities, Demailly \cite{dem00}, Trapani \cite{trap}] Suppose that $L=F\otimes G^{-1}$ is the difference of two nef line bundles $F,G$ on $P$.
 Then for any nonnegative integer $q\in \ZZ_{\ge 0}$